awsdocs/amazon-emr-release-guide/doc_source/emr-hudi-work-with-dataset.md

 **To use Hudi with Amazon EMR Notebooks**

 1. Create and launch a cluster for Amazon EMR Notebooks\.
-For more information, see [Creating Amazon EMR Clusters for Notebooks](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-notebooks-cluster.html) in the *Amazon EMR Management Guide*\.
+For more information, see [Creating Amazon EMR clusters for notebooks](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-notebooks-cluster.html) in the *Amazon EMR Management Guide*\.

 1. Connect to the master node of the cluster using SSH and then copy the jar files from the local filesystem to HDFS as shown in the following examples\.
 In the example, we create a directory in HDFS for clarity of file management\.
 You can choose your own destination in HDFS, if desired\.